variable-formation/jekyll-blog/_posts/2024-02-23-pizza_dough.markdown

 <br>

 Knead until it passes the window pane test and place in a lubed container with olive oil.
+At this point you can leave it in the fridge for up to a week, or you can either leave it out for a few hours with a wet towel over the container.
+Do not seal it.